 For this performance the orchestra will explore stile floreale, or “floral style” music.

-Il Tramonto is a dramatic lyric poem/cantata composed in 1914 for string quartet and mezzo-soprano based on a poem by Percy Byssh Shelly.
+- Il Tramonto, a dramatic lyric poem/cantata composed in 1914 for string quartet and mezzo-soprano, based on a poem by Percy Bysshe Shelly.
 The soloist on this piece will be Metropolitan Opera Grand Finalist Award winner Maggie Reneé.

-The Piano Quintet in F Minor, composed in 1902 featuring Orchestra Miami's Huifang Chen and Dale Sandvold on the violin, Gregory Falkenstein on the viola and Susan Bergeron on cello and Artistic Director Elaine Rinaldi on the piano.
+- The Piano Quintet in F Minor, composed in 1902, featuring Orchestra Miami's Huifang Chen and Dale Sandvold on violin, Gregory Falkenstein on viola, Susan Bergeron on cello and Artistic Director Elaine Rinaldi on piano.

-The program also features the lesser-known work of composer, Giacomo Puccini Crisantemi for string quartet, composed in 1890 as a tribute to the death of Amadeo I of Spain, a son of the Italian King, Vittorio Emanuele II.
+The program also features a lesser-known work of composer Giacomo Puccini.
+Crisantemi for string quartet, composed in 1890 as a tribute after the death of Amadeo I of Spain, a son of the Italian king Vittorio Emanuele II.

-They will also perform some of composer Paolo Rosti's most well-known songs popular during the Belle Époque era.
-The piece will feature soloist tenor Gerardo Ortega, a frequent Orchestra Miami collaborator.
+They will also perform some of composer Paolo Rosti's most well-known songs, popular during the Belle Époque era.
+The works will feature tenor soloist Gerardo Ortega, a frequent Orchestra Miami collaborator.

 To keep up with latest news, sign up for the daily South Florida on the Cheap newsletter.
 You can also follow us on Facebook and Instagram.